jorgebucaran/hyperapp/docs/actions.md

 # Actions

 Actions are functions which take the current [state](/docs/state.md) and return a partial state or a [thunk](#thunks).
-Actioons are the only way to update the state tree.
+Actions are the only way to update the state tree.

 [Try it Online](https://codepen.io/hyperapp/pen/qRMEGX?editors=0010)